US opposes Israeli ground incursion in Lebanon, ramps up troops to prepare evacuation of US citizens

 Officials ask Israel to ensure safety of Americans in Lebanon in possible evacuation

-The Biden administration is opposed to a possible Israeli ground invasion in Lebanon and wants to continue finding a diplomatic solution between Israel and the Hezbollah terrorist organization, an official told Times of Israel.
+The Biden administration is opposed to a possible Israeli ground invasion in Lebanon and wants to continue finding a diplomatic solution between Israel and the Hezbollah terrorist organization, an official told the Times of Israel.

 Amid an ongoing series of massive Israeli airstrikes across Lebanon, the official stated that the U.S. has “some concrete ideas” to discuss with its allies “to figure out the way forward on this.”